Independent Contractor Verification

-The following is a list of factors evaluated by the North Dakota Department of Labor when determining the status of work relationships submitted for review under the department's Independent Contractor Verification process.
+The following is a list of factors evaluated by the North Dakota Department of Labor and Human Rights when determining the status of work relationships submitted for review under the department's Independent Contractor Verification process.

 - Instructions.
 A person who is required to comply with other persons' instructions about when, where, and how the person is to work is ordinarily an employee.
 This control factor is present if the person or persons for whom the services are performed have the right to require compliance with instructions.